 During the year ended June 30, 2023, the Organization filed for the Employee Retention Tax Credit ("ERTC"), which is a refundable tax credit akin to a government grant for eligible entities.
 The Organization is following the guidance of ASC 958-605, Not for Profit Entities in recognition of the ERTC, by which revenue is recognized over time as qualifying expenses that give rise to the credit are incurred.
-Accordingly, the full amount of the ERTC of \$464,632 is included in other assets on the accompanying consolidated statement of financial position and other income in the accompanying consolidated statement of activities for the year ended June 30, 2023.
+Accordingly, the full amount of the ERTC of \$464,632 was recorded in other receivables on the accompanying consolidated statement of financial position and other income in the accompanying consolidated statement of activities for the year ended June 30, 2023.
+The remaining balance due to the Organization at June 30, 2024 totaled \$172,468.